 The Dexcom CGM system delivers up to 288 readings every 24 hours, empowering patients by providing continuous data and feedback.
-On average, Dexcom CGM users check their screen 29 times per day.4
+On average, Dexcom CGM users check their screen 29 times per day.1

-Consensus statements from endocrine leaders point to the many benefits of continuous glucose monitoring in many patient populations.7-9
+Consensus statements from endocrine leaders point to the many benefits of continuous glucose monitoring in many patient populations.4-6

-In its recently published Clinical Practice Guidelines, the Endocrine Society calls out CGM as a “gold standard” of diabetes care for type 1 patients.10
+In its recently published Clinical Practice Guidelines, the Endocrine Society calls out CGM as a “gold standard” of diabetes care for type 1 patients.5

-Used in conjunction with intensive insulin therapy, CGM can be useful in helping lower A1C in diabetes patients of all ages – from children to adults over 25.7
+Used in conjunction with intensive insulin therapy, CGM can be useful in helping lower A1C in diabetes patients.
+Recommended for adult type 1 diabetes patients (≥18 years old).4

 The AACE calls for wider use of CGM in diabetes treatment, because it improves outcomes by reducing hypoglycemia.
-They go on to recommend CGM be used in all patients with severe hypoglycemia.9
+They go on to recommend CGM be used in all patients with severe hypoglycemia.7

 Dexcom internal data on file, 2016.